 As with Special Requests for Communication Services for academically related activities (See Section IV, above), students are requested to make their request for these services at least three (3) working days before the schedule extracurricular activity or event.
 However, the more notice provided by the student, the better the University will be able to arrange for the requested Communication Service or accommodation.
 Regardless of the amount of notice given, however, the University will use its best efforts to secure the Communication Service requested by the student for the extracurricular event or activity.
 (See: “Back-up Services and Accommodations,” pp. 4-5, above.)
 For example, if a student requests a sign language interpreter but none is available for the particular time requested either from DSP’s staff or from outside agencies, DSP will attempt to secure the services of a qualified real-time captioners.

-Communication Services for extracurricular activities may be requested through the following means:
+Communication Services for extracurricular activities may be requested through Campus Access Services.

 VIII.
 Closed and Open Captioning

 UC Berkeley's practice is to provide closed or open captioning for all videos prepared by the University for student viewing if a deaf or hard of hearing student is enrolled in the class in which the video is to be shown and/or the video is to be shown in more than one class, event or session.
 In addition, pre-existing videos to be shown to deaf or hard-of-hearing students shall be closed or open captioned.
 Instructors who have deaf or hard-of-hearing students in their classes shall be given a written notice setting forth these guidelines.